Kymo-MCP/MCPbox/README.md

 ## 📌 Frequently Asked Questions

-### 1. Why choose MCPBOX instead of other management platforms?
+### 1. Why choose MCPCAN instead of other management platforms?
-MCPBOX is an open-source management platform designed specifically for the MCP service ecosystem, unlike general-purpose admin systems.
+MCPCAN is an open-source management platform designed specifically for the MCP service ecosystem, unlike general-purpose admin systems.
 It supports MCP stdio ↔ SSE protocol conversion, three connection modes, and visualized traffic monitoring, enabling end-to-end management from configuration to distribution.
-Compared to other platforms, MCPBOX focuses on unified management of large-model toolchains and intelligent services, making development and operations more efficient and secure.
+Compared to other platforms, MCPcAN focuses on unified management of large-model toolchains and intelligent services, making development and operations more efficient and secure.

-### 2. What unique advantages does MCPBOX have compared to similar products?
+### 2. What unique advantages does MCPCAN have compared to similar products?

 - Stronger protocol compatibility: Natively supports MCP stdio/SSE conversion and multiple connection methods.